 IEEE’s policies on the originality of an author’s work begin with the following simple statement: "Authors should only submit original work that has neither appeared elsewhere for publication nor which is under review for another publication."
 The following links offer further clarification on IEEE policies on originality of content.

-Visit the IEEE Intellectual Property Rights Office section for information on a range of IPR-related topics, such as trademarks, plagiarism, multiple submission, and permissions.
+Visit the IEEE Intellectual Property Rights Office website for information on a range of IPR-related topics, such as trademarks, plagiarism, multiple submission, and permissions.

-The PSPB Operations Manual (PDF, 1.1 MB) provides information on policy and procedures for publishing volunteers as well as IEEE authors.
+The PSPB Operations Manual (PDF, 1 MB) provides information on policy and procedures for publishing volunteers, as well as IEEE authors.